grace-notes/website/contents/topics/holy-spirit-sustaining-ministry.md

 2. Thus, the total ministry of the Holy Spirit to the incarnate Christ has been continued in the church.

-**The Ministry of the Holy Spirit Related to the Baptism of Jesus Christ:** Matthew 3:13-17.
+# The Ministry of the Holy Spirit Related to the Baptism of Jesus Christ: Matthew 3:13-17.

 The dove speaks of the omnipotence of the Holy Spirit.
 Water represents the kingdom of God.
 Christian converts identified themselves with the kingdom of God by being baptized.
 They were testifying to the fact that they no longer had any responsibility to Judaism.
 Our Lord in the water represented the plan of God for our Incarnation in Christ.
 Christ in the water represented to others His dedication to the plan of God.

-**The Ministry of the Holy Spirit Related to the Public Ministry of Christ:** Matthew 12:18.
+# The Ministry of the Holy Spirit Related to the Public Ministry of Christ: Matthew 12:18.

 Jesus quotes the prophesy of the Holy Spirit’s sustaining ministry of Isa 42:1.
 In the same context, He says that His miracles were performed in the power of the sustaining ministry of the Holy Spirit.

 Lk 4:14-21 tells us that the teaching ministry of our Lord was also performed in the power of the Holy Spirit.

-**The Holy Spirit had a part in the resurrection of Christ**: Rom 8:11.
+# The Holy Spirit had a part in the resurrection of Christ:

+Rom 8:11.

-**The permanent indwelling of the Holy Spirit is a guarantee of resurrection for the royal family**: 1 Pet 3:18-19.
+# The permanent indwelling of the Holy Spirit is a guarantee of resurrection for the royal family:

+1 Pet 3:18-19.

-**The sustaining ministry of the Holy Spirit is transferred to the royal family.**
+# The sustaining ministry of the Holy Spirit is transferred to the royal family.

 * Just as the Holy Spirit sustained the humanity of Christ during the incarnation, so now the Holy Spirit sustains the believer during his life.